hipponot/zapt/README.md

 ====

 ## Introduction
-A you a ruby fan that can't stand CHEF ?, need to configure some servers? or run some complex workflow.
+Are you a ruby fan that can't stand CHEF?.
+Do you need to configure some servers? or run some complex workflow?
 Zapt is a task based workflow DSL designed to keep it simple and stay out of your way.

 ## Getting Started